Pre-colonial history of the Democratic Republic of the Congo: Kingdom of Kongo (1390–1914)

 A map of pre-European African civilisations.

-By the 13th century there were three main confederations of states in the western Congo Basin.
+By the 13th century there were three main federations of states in the western Congo Basin.
 In the east were the Seven Kingdoms of Kongo dia Nlaza, considered to be the oldest and most powerful, which likely included Nsundi, Mbata, Mpangu, and possibly Kundi and Okanga.
 South of these was Mpemba which stretched from modern-day Angola to the Congo River.
 It included various kingdoms such as Mpemba Kasi and Vunda.
 To its west across the Congo River was a confederation of three small states; Vungu (its leader), Kakongo, and Ngoyo.

 The dominant political force of the Congo region prior to and during the initial arrival of Europeans was the Kingdom of Kongo.
 The Kongo was a state located primarily in the southwest portion of the modern Congo, and also occupying portions of northern Angola and Cabinda.
 At its greatest extent, the kingdom reached from the Atlantic Ocean in the west to the Kwango River in the east, and from the Point Noire in the north to the Loje River in the south.

 The kingdom was headed by a king known as the Manikongo, who exercised his authority over the six provinces that constituted the Kongo kingdom and the Bakongo (Kongo peoples).
 When the Kongo Kingdom was at its political apex in the 15th and 16th centuries, the King, who had to be a male descendant of Wene, reigned supreme.

 He was elected by a group of governors, usually the heads of important families and occasionally including Portuguese officials.
 The activities of the court were supported by an extensive system of civil servants, and the court itself usually consisted of numerous male relatives of the King.

 The villages were often governed by lesser relatives of the King who were responsible to him.
 All members of government were invested with their power under the auspices of a ritual specialist.
 The Manikongo personally appointed a kind of governor for each of the six provinces to oversee each from his capital, Mbanza-Kongo.
 The city is now known by the same name as the capital of an Angolan province, but was for a time renamed by the Manikongo to 'São Salvador' in an effort to adopt Portuguese culture.